Spectrum Imaging

 2. Collect an image.

 Use a dwell time of 16 ms/pixel or longer.
 The long dwell time ensures an accurate microscope beam position in subsequent analysis.
-Make certain that the region you wish to acquire is smaller than the field of view, typically about one-third of the size.
-This allows the beam deflectors to correct for spatial drift and also ensures that the spectrum image (SI) region is well represented in the survey image.
+Ensure that the region you wish to acquire is smaller than the field of view, typically about one-third of the size.
+This allows the beam deflectors to correct for spatial drift and ensures that the spectrum image (SI) region is well represented in the survey image.

 4. Refresh the survey image.